stmuk/rakudo-packages/README.md

 its three components plus modules.
 Rakudo Star might often be a meta package although packaging systems often differ.

-Versions available accurate as of 20171028.
+Versions available accurate as of 20171028 but check for updates.

 ## nxadm's packages